Opendigitalradio/dablin/README.md

 In addition to the respective button, the GTK GUI version also allows the keyboard shortcut `m` to toggle muting the audio.

+To switch to the previous/next service, the `-`/`+` keys can be used.
+To switch to the 1st, 2nd, ..., 10th service in the service list, the keys `1`, `2`, ..., `0` can be used.
+In both cases also the respective keys on the NumPad are supported.

 ### DAB live reception

 If you want to play a live station, you can use `dab2eti` from [dabtools](https://github.com/Opendigitalradio/dabtools)